Sexual Assault Attorney

 Because of the trauma, sexual assault victims may have trouble remembering details of the event and recount it vaguely.
 In other cases where coercion is involved, an assaulter may use tactics of deception, blaming the victim and even gaslighting in order to make her disbelieve the event even happened.

 If you believe your loved one is dealing with the devastation of sexual assault, reach out to them.
-Assure them they are not alone and when they’re ready, help them get in touch with a trusted sexual assault attorney like Jessica Pride.
+Assure them they are not alone and when they’re ready, help them get in touch with a trusted attorney like Jessica Pride.
 You could play a critical role in helping them get the assistance they need.

 We understand that processing through the event can be difficult, and we will provide a safe, private and supportive environment for them to do that.
 Any information you have related to the incident is vital and will help the attorney act immediately to contact the proper authorities, using all information to build a strong case on your behalf.